 My Spiritual Journey

-Note: Art must be positioned here.
+(Insert 023:Rosicrucian Order, AMORC) Note: Art must be positioned here.

 I was introduced to Sunday school and church as a youngster by my grandparents, who were deeply committed Christians.
 Services were attended every Sunday.
 A hiatus ensued after graduating from high school.